-Denote by $M_j$ the set of all maximal simplices with $j+1$ vertices and by $|M_j|$ its cardinality.
-Let $d=\dim K$. \begin{prop} The Shapley-Shubik power index $SS_u (v_i)$ for a voter $v_i$ in the unweighted voting system $V(q;1,...,1)$ is given by
+We again start with symmetric weighted games.
+Let $V(q;1,...,1)$ be a symmetric voting game with voters $N=\{v_1, ...,v_n\}$ and possible unfeasible coalitions.
+Let $K$ be the simplicial complex that represents $V(q;1,...,1)$.
+Denote by $M_j$ the set of all maximal simplices of $K$ with $j+1$ vertices and by $|M_j|$ its cardinality.
+Let $d=\dim K$. \begin{prop} The Shapley-Shubik index $SS_s (v_i)$ of the voter $v_i$ in the symmetric weighted game $V(q;1,...,1)$ is given by

 \end{prop} \begin{proof}

 The number of all maximal winning coalitions is given by